xwzappest/guide/ticktick/ticktick_web_app/how_to_enable_calendar_view.md

-# 3. How to view tasks in the calendar ?
+# 3. How to check tasks in Calendar View ?
-“Calendar View” is a premium feature available for PRO users only, which allows you to view tasks in Calendar directly.
+"Calendar View" is a premium feature available for PRO users only.
+It allows you to check tasks in Calendar view, which is more intuitive and clear.

-1.Click the avatar on top right corner>“Labs” to enable “Calendar View”.
+1.Click the avatar on top right corner to enter "Labs" and enable "Calendar View".

-2.Then you will see “CALENDAR” appears below the “NEXT 7 DAYS”.
+2.Then you will see the "CALENDAR" tab appear below the "NEXT 7 DAYS" on the left panel.

-3.Click “CALENDAR”, then You can click any date to add tasks for that day, and you can click the task to edit it directly.
+3.Click "CALENDAR" and you are able to check your tasks in a more familiar way just like in Calendar.
+Click on any date to add tasks directly or click the task to edit.

 ![](../images/image1.10.3W.png)